Concepts

 - Repo-specific conventions live in

-contractor/VERIFY.md, authored by humans and inlined directly into the implement agent's prompt on every run.
+contractor/partials/testing.md, authored by humans and inlined directly into the implement agent's prompt on every run.
 That's where you document the default test command, monorepo subset variants, flaky suites, and test layout.
+See Partials.

 When the group's tests pass and every checkbox is marked, the agent commits and exits.
 The pipeline enforces one commit per group: exiting without a new commit is treated as failure.